Biden administration proposes overhaul of asylum system to speed up claim approval - KESQ

 The Biden administration has proposed a federal regulation that would overhaul the asylum system in an attempt to settle claims at a faster pace and help alleviate the immigration court backlog, the departments of Homeland Security and Justice announced Wednesday.

-Administration officials have been alluding to the change for months, including in the White House immigration blueprint released weeks ago.
+Administration officials have been alluding to the proposed change in processing asylum claims for months, including in the White House immigration blueprint released weeks ago.

 “These proposed changes will significantly improve DHS’s and DOJ’s ability to more promptly and efficiently consider the asylum claims of individuals encountered at or near the border, while ensuring fundamental fairness,” said Homeland Security Secretary Alejandro Mayorkas in a statement Wednesday.
 “Individuals who are eligible will receive relief more swiftly, while those who are not eligible will be expeditiously removed.”